Xerox CFO leaving to join Apple

 Maestri will be with Xerox through the end of February to help manage the transition.

-He joined Xerox as CFO in February 2011 after serving as CFO of Nokia Siemens Networks NOKI.UL from 2008.
-He also worked with General Motors Corp (GM.N).
+He joined Xerox as CFO in February 2011 after serving as CFO of Nokia Siemens Networks from 2008.
+He also worked with General Motors Corp.

 Maestri took home $3.3 million as compensation for 2011, according to a regulatory filing.